What is Professional Negligence?

 - Incorrect or negligent legal advice

-If you believe you have a claim against a professional, speak with one of our specialist lawyers who will be able to get you advice about your case.
+If you believe you have a claim against a professional, speak with one of our lawyers who will be able to get you advice about your case.

 The amount of compensation you receive for a professional negligence claim will depend on your individual case, the severity of injury or loss of finances.
 To get an understanding of how much compensation you may be entitled to following a professional negligence claim contact one of our lawyers today.